third-meow/huffboi/README.md

 # huffboi
-huffboi is a huffman coding program written in python.
+## School project
-School project
+huffboi is a huffman coding experiment written in python.